tbensky/selenium-peoplesoft/README.md

 	WebDriverWait(browser, LONG_TIMEOUT).until(EC.invisibility_of_element_located((By.XPATH, LOADING_ELEMENT_XPATH)))
 	print "spinner done"
 ```
-This really helped, and allow for very long data entry runs to work without a hitch.
-Although I still have a feeling I missed something, I do see the script pause while spinners appear, only to continue when the spinner disappears again.
+This really helped, and allows for very long data entry runs to work without a hitch.
+Although I still have a feeling I missed something, I do see the script pause while spinners appear, only to continue as soon as the spinner disappears again.

+# Closing

+It works and save me a ton of time, but even more, energy, and the foot-dragging associated with this job, knowing "dealing with PS" was coming.
+Here you can see it entering information for a class called PHYS-111.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dH0tezaQcVQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+My full code for `autops.py` is in the `src` folder.
+I generally approch data entry from an as needed basis, so my script has a lot of commented out blocks used for this and that.
+But all of my tasks are based on the core functions presented above.

+When doing manual entry, I would always have to do a "diff" between by records and PS to be sure I was in sync.
+This always took 24 hours, since after any data entry, I would have to wait a day for my university to "refresh" local tables from PS (PS does not have any data export functionality).
+I would pull this local table, and diff it with my csv file, then go in and fix errors until the diff result was empty.
+This would usually take a whole week.

+There are no errors now, since what goes into PS comes right from the CSV.

+Also, in terms of staying synced, when I make changes, I just tell Selenium to delete what in PS and re-enter everything.
+It' just a computer talking to a computer, so it's no sweat for me.
+I had a grand plan of using Selenium to probe differences, but that got too messy.